The large D limit of General Relativity: Introduction

 The study of classical gravity in arbitrary $D\geq 4$ has gained momentum over the years, and it has often seemed natural to examine specific results in the limit $D\to\infty$.
 However, very rarely has the large $D$ expansion been pursued as a subject in its own right.
 A notable exception are refs.~\cite{Kol:2004pn,Asnin:2007rw}, which are closest in spirit and techniques to our approach.
 Nevertheless, their context was restricted to a particular phenomenon (the Euclidean zero mode of the Schwarzschild solutions) and a bigger framework was not developed.
 Some general observations about black holes and black branes at large $D$ are made in \cite{Caldarelli:2008mv,Camps:2010br} emphasizing slightly different features than here.
 Although there are many studies of gravitational phenomena in arbitrary $D$, those that make explicit reference to the large $D$ limit are, as far as we are aware, relatively few, \eg~\cite{Soda:1993xc}--\cite{Caldarelli:2012hy}.

 In summary: a systematic approach to the large $D$ limit of classical General Relativity has been lacking so far.
 We aim to provide some basic entries to the concepts and techniques of this subject.

 A main element of our approach is that, in contrast to the studies inspired by large $N$ gauge theories, we will not focus on perturbations around a Minkowski background but rather on non-perturbative objects in the theory, namely its black holes.
-We argue that in the limit $D\to\infty$ black holes are in many respects non-interacting particles.
+We argue that in the limit $D\to\infty$ black holes behave in many respects like non-interacting particles when probed at the scales that are natural to observers away from them.
 They do not attract each other and, even if their radius remains finite, their collision cross sections vanish.
 They reflect perfectly all radiation of any finite frequency.
-Some of these features suggest to think of black holes as `dust particles'.
 Black branes do behave like if made of dust, with no tension to hold them together.

 The simplicity of this limit makes it a good starting point for a perturbative expansion in $1/D$.
-We will see that in the limit $D\to\infty$ the gravitational field vanishes outside the horizon at $r=r_0$, while at large but finite $D$ this field is strongly localized close to the horizon in the region \beq r-r_0\lesssim\frac{r_0}{D}\,. \eeq Crucially, a new scale appears owing to the very steep gradient, $\sim D/r_0$, of the gravitational potential near the horizon.
+We will see that in the limit $D\to\infty$ the gravitational field vanishes outside the horizon at $r=r_0$.
+This field is strongly localized close to the horizon in the region \beq r-r_0\lesssim\frac{r_0}{D}\,. \eeq Crucially, a new scale appears owing to the very steep gradient, $\sim D/r_0$, of the gravitational potential near the horizon.
 This separation between scales $r_0/D\ll r_0$ allows to develop an effective theory of black hole dynamics.
 Fields outside the black hole propagate in an effectively flat spacetime, subject to certain boundary conditions very near the horizons, which replace the black holes.
 Technically, this is a problem of matched asymptotic expansions.
-Conceptually, it is an effective theory in which the degrees of freedom for the black hole are integrated out and replaced by boundary conditions on large-distance fields.
+Conceptually, it is an effective theory in which the degrees of freedom for the black hole, at the frequency scale $D/r_0$, are integrated out and replaced by boundary conditions on large-distance fields.
 What is peculiar to this effective theory is that the notion of short-distance degrees of freedom is the result of having large $D$, instead of the more conventional idea of considering wavelengths much larger than the horizon radius.
 This results in a much larger range of applicability of the effective theory.